Ankitmahato-0509/Databases/SQL/12.Alter Table/Readme.md

 After completing this project, you will understand:

-* How to add columns
+* How to add new columns
-* How to remove columns
+* How to delete columns
 * How to rename tables
 * How to rename columns
-* How to change datatype
+* How to modify datatype
+* How to add constraints

 ---

 ## Use Cases

 * Updating database schema
-* Adding new features to apps
+* Adding new features to applications
-* Fixing column names
+* Fixing wrong column names
-* Expanding storage capacity
+* Increasing storage capacity
-* Database lab practice
+* SQL lab assignments

 ---

 ## Conclusion

-This project provides hands-on practice with SQL **ALTER TABLE operations**.
+This project provides practical understanding of SQL **ALTER TABLE operations** using a real-world movie dataset.

-Learning ALTER TABLE is important because database structures change over time.
-Knowing how to safely modify tables is an essential SQL skill for students and developers.
+Database structures change over time, and knowing how to safely modify tables is an essential skill for students and developers.

 ---

 Updated by:Ankit Mahato